City of Morgan Hill …at a glance

 Charles Kellogg …Morgan Hill resident, American vaudeville performer (The Bird Singer) and early environmentalist (Save the Redwoods).NPR Radio …audio from Nov.
-26, 2003 MHT • Google • Google2 • Books • Video • Nash Quad Home: Kellogg Springs • Fountain Oaks • Coyote Ridge
+26, 2003 About • Google • Google2 • Books • Video • Nash Quad

-"…following the acquisition of much of the site (Kellogg Springs) in 1913 by Charles Kellogg.
+"The Coyote Highlands project site is directly associated with the historic development of what was initially known as Kellogg Springs, following the acquisition of much of the site in 1913 by Charles Kellogg.
 It was later renamed Fountain Oaks by the subsequent owner Gertrude Strong Achilles.
 Charles Kellogg was associated with the site in a primary way both as an owner and later as ranch manager, as well as a resident, from 1913 to his death in 1949, and Gertrude Strong Achilles was associated with the site as owner and resident from 1922 to her death in 1955."